 Whether you’re looking for a small domino hob, a luxurious six burner, or something in between, size is an important factor.
-We’ll explain your options when it comes to the arrangement and dimensions of your new hob.
+There are many options to consider when it comes to the arrangement and dimensions of your new hob.

-It’s not only the number of burners which counts, but the type too.
-The most common arrangement is one large, two medium, and a less powerful simmer one.
-This combination suits most families’ needs well, since it’s unlikely you’ll need to rapidly boil on four big and powerful rings at once.
+It’s not just the number of burners that counts, but their type.
+The most common arrangement is one large, two medium, and a less powerful simmer burner.
+This combination suits most families’ needs, since it’s unlikely you’ll need to rapidly boil on four large rings at once.
 Small burners are just as important as large ones; if the flame or hot cooking surface is outside the pan, it wastes energy.

 Five and six burner hobs often have a similar combination, with additional high-speed wok burners.
-These provide really high and even heat over large surface areas.
-They’re ideal for stir frying, but also for boiling large pans of water quickly.
+These provide high, even heat over large surface areas.
+They’re ideal for stir frying and boiling large pans of water quickly.

-With a domino hob, you’re likely to find a large and a small burner.
-This ensures that even though the cooking area isn’t as big, you’ll still have the opportunity to save energy when using a small saucepan.
+With a domino hob, you’re likely to find a larger and a smaller burner.
+This ensures that even though the cooking area isn’t as big, you can still save energy when using a small saucepan.

-A hob will come with two sets of measurements; the physical size of the product and the size of the gap which it needs to sit into.
-The size of the gap is usually a couple of centimetres smaller than the size of the hob, although the difference varies between models.
-A hob may sit within a 56cm wide aperture in your worktop, but the top part will be wider, overlapping this surface.
+Hobs come with two sets of measurements; the physical size of the product and the size of the gap into which it needs to fit.
+The gap is usually a couple of centimetres smaller than the hob, although the difference varies between models.
+A hob may sit in a 56 cm wide space in your worktop, but the top part will be wider, overlapping this surface.

-The majority of integrated hobs use the same design: four burners sitting within a rectangular panel.
-With these models, the dimensions of the visible part will be approximately 60 cm wide.
-These measurements are very standard across many kitchen appliances, so if you have a built-in oven which measures 60 cm in width, you’ll easily be able to find a matching hob to place above it.
-Most fitted kitchen units also measure 60 cm, so you could install your new hob above one of those and place your oven elsewhere.
+The majority of integrated hobs use the same design: four burners in a rectangular panel.
+With standard models, the dimensions of the visible part will be approximately 60 cm wide.
+These measurements are typical across many kitchen appliances, so if you have a built-in oven of this size, you’ll easily be able to find a matching hob.
+Most fitted kitchen units also measure 60 cm, so you could install your new hob above one of these and place your oven elsewhere.

-Because of the standardisation of kitchen units and worktops, the depth doesn’t vary much between large and small hobs – they’re all around 50cm deep.
-And considering the technology involved, the height is kept surprisingly low.
-Most are around 5cm high, for minimal encroachment on the space under your worktop.
+Because of the standardisation of kitchen units and worktops, the depth doesn’t vary much between hobs – they’re usually around 50 cm deep.
+And, considering the technology involved, the height is kept surprisingly low.
+Most are around five centimetres high, for minimal encroachment on the room beneath your worktop.

-Five and six burner hobs tend to begin at 70cm wide, although some are as large as 100 cm or more.
-You might even come across seven burner designs as wide as 120 cm, but the measurements depend on the arrangement of the cooking space.
-These bigger designs give a real impact and a restaurant kitchen feel, so you might want to try one if you’re an aspiring cook or have a large family.
+Five and six burner hobs tend to begin at 70 cm wide, although some are as large as 100 cm or more.
+You might even come across seven burner designs as wide as 120 cm, but the measurements depend on the arrangement of the burners.
+These bigger models provide a real impact and a restaurant kitchen feel, so you might want to try one if you’re an aspiring cook or have a large family.

-The main advantage of a domino hob is its size.
-They measure in at around 30cm wide – half of a regular hob, fitting into a snug spot with ease.
+The main advantage of domino hobs is their size.
+Most measure in at around 30 cm wide – half of a regular hob, fitting into smaller kitchens with ease.
 Some people install two domino hobs, or a domino and a standard hob, side-by-side.
-If you’re lucky enough to have flexible countertop space, you can combine different cooking styles, such as an induction hob with a powerful gas wok burner.
+If you’re lucky enough to have flexible countertop space, you can combine different cooking styles, such as an induction hob and a gas wok burner.